Secure-Embedded-Systems/rootcanal-ches2022/artifact/README.md

 ### **Step 1: Finding Leaky Time-Gate Tuples**

 The first step of RootCanal, will find the leaky time-gate tuples.
-This step includes synthesizing the design to generate the gate-level netlist, run gate-level simulation on the design, and simulate power consumption traces.
-ACA then finds the leaky time-gate tuples.
+This step includes synthesizing the design to generate the gate-level netlist, running gate-level simulation on the design, and simulating power consumption traces.
+ACA (https://arxiv.org/abs/2204.11972) is then used to find the leaky time-gate tuples.
 *This step of RootCanal is not open source.*

 ### **Steps 2, 3: Finding Leaky Units and Instructions**